 (Not all counselors are in network – please contact our office for more information.
 Please call if you do not see your insurance listed since we are always updating our accepted plans )

 Anthem Blue Cross/Blue Shield

 Medicaid (MO Healthnet)

 Please provide 24 hours notice if you are unable to keep your appointment.
-Failure to cancel an appointment at least 24 hours in advance can result in a fee.
+Failure to cancel an appointment at least 24 hours in advance will result in a fee.

 Issues discussed in therapy are important and are generally legally protected as both confidential and “privileged.”
 However, there are limits to the privilege of confidentiality.
 These situations include: